Bookmark saved

 "How do you know the guild's protocols?" one of the branded captains asked.

 The question hung in the air.
-Ren felt Nella's presence at his left — steady, the branded composure providing the tactical anchor that the moment required.
-Lethane's eyes remained on his, the burning gaze carrying the knowledge that the midnight conversation had established: the Hierophant knew exactly how Ren knew the guild's protocols, and the knowing was the arrangement's foundation, and the arrangement held.
+Ren felt Nella's presence at his left, steady, the branded composure providing the tactical anchor that the moment required.
+Lethane's eyes remained on his, carrying the knowledge that the midnight conversation had established: the Hierophant knew exactly how Ren knew those protocols, and the knowing was the arrangement's foundation.

 "I've studied them," Ren said.
 The answer was true from a certain angle.
 The best lies always were.